tologon/wit-comp3070/minesweeper/readme.txt

 	How-to-play text
 	How-to-play GUI window
 	Timer
-	Code Refactoring

 BUGS:
 	The windows API PAINT calls stop working correctly after a cell is clicked This means that the timer stops updating, and the "Flag Mode" text does not appear when flag mode is active.

+	We believe this is because of the interrupt system pausing the window.
+	It's worth noting that resizing the window causes the timer and flag mode text to work correctly again, until the next button click.